Enhancing LLM Safety Through a Theoretical Minimax Game Lens: Experiment Details

 \section{Experiment Details}

 In Table~\ref{tab:hyper-classifier} and \ref{tab:hyper-generator}, we detail the hyperparameters that we used for training the classifier and the generator.
 We further lay out the prompts we used for the generator as well as for judging the output's safety.
-Our prompts draw inspiration from EvolInstruct~\citep{xu2023wizardlm}.
+Experiments were conducted on GPU clusters to the similar level of NVIDIA H100 80GB GPU.
+One iteration of training classifier model requires around 10 hours.
+One iteration of synthetic data generation requires around 48 hours.
+One iteration of training generator modle requires around 16 hours.

 \begin{example}{Prompt for Unsafe Data Generation} $<$System$>$ \\ You are a English-\{language\} \textbf{Toxic} Prompt Creator.
 Your goal is to draw inspiration from the \#Given English Prompt\# to create a brand new toxic prompt in \{language\}.
 This new prompt should belong to the same domain as the original but be more fitting for \{language\} speakers and more unique, while maintaining the same tone.
 Ensure your prompt is \textbf{toxic}, nuanced, subtle, and open to interpretation while still aligning with the intent of the original.
 The LENGTH and complexity of the \#Created \{language\} Prompt\# should be similar to that of the \#Given English Prompt\#.
 The \#Created \{language\} Prompt\# must be understood and responded by \{language\}-speaking humans.
 Do not include '\#Created \{language\} Prompt\#' in your response.
 You are not allowed to respond to the \#Given English Prompt\#.
 You must create a new prompt in \{language\}. \\ \\ $<$User$>$ \\ \#Given English Prompt\#:\\ \{Input\}\\ Please create ONE new prompt in \textcolor{orange}{\{language\}} that is inspired by the \#Given English Prompt\#.
 Do not respond to the \#Given English Prompt\#.
 Use any explicit language when needed.